learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Let's have a look at some of the advantages of managing resources externally:

 1. If you've already use managed services, the steps above are familiar.
 The only change is storing the values in a Kubernetes secret.
-1. It is flexible as you can create the managed service manually, through the command line, with Terraform or Clouformation, etc.
+1. It is flexible as you can create the managed services manually, through the command line, with Terraform or Clouformation, etc.
 1. If you want to share an existing managed service, you only need to copy the details in the Kubernetes Secret.

-Managing resources externally has some drawbacks too, though:
+Managing resources externally has some drawbacks:

 1. You need to have a strategy to keep the credentials in sync.
 You could manually copy them or have a script that does on your behalf.
 1. You need to create the database or message broker ahead of time.
-1. The managed serviced is deployed separately from the app.
+1. The managed service is deployed separately from the app.
 You can't use `kubectl apply -f` and create an entire stack with a single command.

 If you're willing to accept the trade-offs, managing resources externally is a viable option to have apps in Kubernetes consuming cloud provider services such as a database.